ec2nd/The-Living-and-Dead-Prince/README.md

   docx2pdf (Final PDF conversion)

 Output
   The final artifact is a PDF titled The_Living_and_Dead_Prince.pdf, featuring a generated Table of Contents, Cover Art, and the complete dual-text comparison.

+  Note:
+  pg1232.txt is a stripped version of [Niccolò Machiavelli's _The Prince_ as translated by W.K.
+Marriott and hosted at Project Gutenberg]([url](https://www.gutenberg.org/ebooks/1232)). pg57037.txt is a stripped version of [Niccolò Machiavelli's _The Prince_ as translated by Luigi Ricci and hosted at Project Gutenberg]([url](https://www.gutenberg.org/ebooks/57307)).